 The biggest benefit I’ve received through my participation is learning how difficult I was to refer.
 I didn’t realise how different my systematic approach to marketing was from what people expected.
 The weekly meetings were an important catalyst for solving that problem.
 It was BNI that inspired me to create my Free Marketing eBook Series to make Accrue easier to understand and refer to others.

 One way to think about your BNI group is as your sales team.
 You’re all there for the same reason, to get more referrals and to grow your business.
 For the team to work, everyone needs to contribute.
 To make it work, you need to realize what you’re getting into and show up as part of the team.
 I know it took me a while to figure that out and to a set up a system to help me do that efficiently.

-The other key benefit of BNI is the friends you make.
-I’ve met some wonderful people through the experience and I know that is a big part of the value I’ve received.
+The other benefit of BNI are the friends you make.
+I’ve met some wonderful people through the experience and I know friendships are a big part of the value I’ve received.

 A Key Benefit of BNI is Personal Growth